 Because it adds mostly subtle texture, unlike a bold color or large graphic pattern would, you are less likely to feel the need to switch it out long term.

 A temporary fix.

 Temporary wallpaper is a great solution for renters who want to spice up their walls, but homeowners are jumping on the bandwagon as well – for good reason.
 An easy and fun way to try out this trend and, when you’re over it, you just peel it off.

 The papers have come a long way since their inception and you may be pleasantly surprised at how many options there are.
 The image below is from Chasing Paper, and you’ll find 10 more sources for removable wallpaper here.

 For the reeeeally hesitant.

 And if you’re still uneasy with the whole idea of wallpapering, there are a variety of interesting ways to use wallpaper that don’t require a large or long-term commitment.

-Paper the inside of small closets, cabinets, shelves, or drawers for a fun pop of pattern and texture when opened.
+Paper the inside of closets, cabinets, shelves, or drawers for a fun pop of pattern and texture when opened.
 Or whip up some framed wallpaper to act as art in your space.

 How to install it.

 Larger wallpapering projects are probably best left to the experts, but many prefer to do smaller rooms or projects themselves.